-We recognise that staff anxiety around child protection can compromise good practice and so have established clear lines of accountability, training and advice to support the process and individual staff within that process.

-In this school any individual can contact the Designated Safeguarding Lead (DSL) or the Deputy (DDSL) if they have concerns about a young person.

-DSL is Mr Duncan Wells and the DDSL are Jennie Turski (DHT), Alice Kirby, and Michelle Pattison.
+We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.
+In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.
+The DSL is Mr Duncan Wells and the DDSL are Jennie Turski (DHT), Alice Kirby, and Michelle Pattison..
 There is a nominated safeguarding governor, Nicole Dawson, who will take leadership responsibility for safeguarding.
-The Chair of Governors Dawn Astle-McDonald will receive reports of allegations against the headteacher and act on the behalf of the governing body
+The Chair of Governors Dawn Astle-McDonald will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2019.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2020.